-What Is a High-Functioning Alcoholic?
+What is the Definition of a High-Functioning Alcoholic?

 Close friends and family may suspect that they have a drinking problem, but most people will have no idea.
 And although they may experience some negative impacts from drinking alcohol, it isn’t yet disrupting their everyday life.
-For this reason, high-functioning alcoholics may deny that they have a problem.
+For this reason, high-functioning alcoholics may deny there is any issue.
 They may believe they can “stop any time they want,” or control the amount of alcohol they drink.

-Characteristics of a High-Functioning Alcoholic
+10 Characteristics of a High-Functioning Alcoholic

 Aside from drinking more than the average person, what are some signs that someone is a high-functioning alcoholic?

 - Drinking is a big part of their life; they may obsess over the next drink, or prefer social events involving alcohol.

-- Alternatively, they lie to cover up how much they are actually drinking, or make frequent excuses.
+- Alternatively, they may lie to cover up how much they are actually drinking, or make frequent excuses.

 - They drink when they are alone, in the morning, or throughout the day.